Novel Coronavirus (COVID-19) Overview

 Oxford Nanopore is working with public health laboratories around the world, and researchers in related areas, to support the current COVID-19 pandemic.
 This includes rapid sequencing of the novel coronavirus SARS-CoV-2, the virus that causes COVID-19, as well as approaches that characterise a broader range of pathogens in a sample.
 Oxford Nanopore has recently developed LamPORE, a rapid, low-cost and scalable assay for the detection of SARS-CoV-2.

 A large number of scientists,from large centralised labs to smaller decentralised ones, are using nanopore sequencing to support rapid sharing of SARS-CoV-2 sequence data.
 Rapid data sharing has been key to the public health response, and researchers all over the world have been fast to share the genomes they have sequenced on public databases such as GISAID, GenBank or elsewhere.As numbers of cases increased, laboratories have built capacity to sequence larger numbers of the genomes, typically progressing from using the MinION device to the GridION device for sequencing.
 Thousands of genomes sequenced using nanopore technology are now available in public databases.

 Oxford Nanopore’s vision is to support wide efforts to identify, track, trace, and isolate cases.
-We recently announced that we are in advanced development of a new assay, LamPORE, for SARS-CoV-2 detection.
+We recently developed a new assay, LamPORE, for SARS-CoV-2 detection.
 Alongside whole genome sequencing of the virus, this means that the range of Oxford Nanopore solutions for detection and analysis of SARS-CoV-2 can be performed in more and more locations.

 Sequencing the virus can support ‘genomic epidemiology’- characterising the virus and helping public health authorities to understand the identity of the virus, whether it is changing and how it is being transmitted - all in conjunction with other epidemiological data.